The National set to release surprise new album, 'Laugh Track'

 - READ MORE: The National on pulling back from the brink: “It’s felt fragile before, but this time was different”

-The album will be the follow up to their ninth studio album, ‘First Two Pages of Frankenstein, which NME said in a five-star review was “their best record in a decade.”
+The album will be the follow up to their ninth studio album, ‘First Two Pages of Frankenstein‘, which NME described in a five-star review was “their best record in a decade” following its release this year.

 During a concert at their Homecoming Festival in Cincinnati, Ohio, on Friday (September 15), the band revealed that the album will arrive on September 18 at midnight ET.
-They also announced that some fans attending the gig would receive a vinyl copy of the album, which they added wasn’t on general release until November.
+They also announced that some fans attending the gig could obtain a vinyl copy of the album ahead of its official release in November.
+You can watch that moment here.

-News of the new album comes after the band released two new singles, ‘Space Invader’ and ‘Alphabet City’ back in August.
+News of the new album comes after the band shared two new singles, ‘Space Invader’ and ‘Alphabet City’ back in August.

 Elsewhere during their festival set, the band performed their 2010 album ‘High Violet‘ in full and brought out Patti Smith to duet on their track ‘I Need My Girl’.
 The band will return to the stage tonight (September 16), to perform ‘Trouble Will Find Me‘ in its entirety.

-The band added that they were “so excited” to share the album with fans.
+The band added that they were “so excited” to share the new album with fans.
 You can see the band announcing the album, and their performance with Smith, below:

 The National announce a new album out on Sunday night called Laugh Track (!!!!) pic.twitter.com/OROAZqS44t